sivaram66/Dodge-AI-Flow-Explorer/README.md

 **Layer 1 — Deterministic keyword patterns** run before any LLM call.
 A set of compiled regex patterns (`re.IGNORECASE`) immediately rejects messages matching phrases like `poem`, `write me`, `capital of`, `how does * work`, `explain what`, and arithmetic expressions.
 This handles the most obvious off-topic requests with zero latency and zero token cost.

 **Layer 2 — LLM classifier** handles ambiguous cases.
 A fast, cheap model (`llama-3.1-8b-instant`) with `temperature=0` and `max_tokens=80` returns `{"is_in_scope": bool, "reason": "..."}`.
 The classifier prompt uses a principle-based rule rather than a list of examples: a message is in scope only if all three conditions hold simultaneously — it requires a database query to answer, the data exists in this specific O2C dataset, and the answer cannot be given from general knowledge alone.
 On error or timeout, the classifier fails open (allows the message through) so a Groq outage does not kill the chat feature.

-**Conversation history** is passed to the classifier so follow-up messages like a bare document ID (`91150216`) are not rejected as out-of-scope when they follow an assistant question asking for that ID.

 ---